roocs/rook/docs/source/processes.rst

     :noindex:

 The process has no inputs and returns the literal output ``status=ok`` when Rook can execute it.
-An HTTP health endpoint can delegate to:
+It must be executed synchronously so the health request stays in the web service and responds immediately instead of being submitted to the batch system.
+An HTTP health endpoint can delegate to this synchronous
+request:

 .. code-block:: text